 - Access the Sconul Access website

-- STEP #1: tell us what kind of user you are: Select 'Distance Learning Student' if you are an undergraduate, taught postgraduate or MPhil student; otherwise select the appropriate category
+- STEP #1: tell us what kind of user you are: Select 'Distance Learning Student' if you are an undergraduate or taught masters student; otherwise select the appropriate category for Research or Staff

 - STEP # 2: tell us the name of your institution: Select 'Open University'